8 Not a dream but still a nightmare

 Click above to buy her print from REDBUBBLE

 Lying in the dark, ears straining for the tiniest sound, Jack flinched at every creak.

-“There’s nothing there!” he cried, speaking aloud for courage and turned the lamp back on.
+“There’s nothing there.”
+He spoke aloud for courage and turned the lamp back on.

 “Jack, oh Jack, you were there.
 Now you’re back.
 Does she miss me, did she say, in her tower far away?”